Unifield/testfield/README.md

 Finally, you can also use functions to alter variables while executing a scenario.
 Two modifies have been created:
 * **INCR**: increment the last integer contained in the value.
 If the value of a variable called _ENTYNUMBER_ is _COR209_.  _{{ENTRYNUMBER}}_ is _COR209_ _{{**INCR**(ENTRYNUMBER)}}_ is _COR300_.
-* **NOW**: use the current date. the only parameter is a date format that will be used to express the current date.
+* **NOW**: use the current date.
+The only parameter is a date format that will be used to express the current date.

 ### Use steps